notbowen/DrunkMaymerRewrite_v2/README.md

 1. Go to Settings > Advanced and enable Developer Mode
 2. Right click the channel you want to send messages to, and click "Copy ID"

-# Common Errors and how to fix
+# Common Errors and How to Fix
 ## 1. Error, couldn't find sell data, skipped selling
 This is a script issue which happens when it cannot find the Dank Memer response.
 (I'm trying to fix it so it can sell all items)